What is Treasury Direct?

 Conversely, if the risk-free rate decreases over time, investors don’t demand as high a return rate to be compensated for the risks they are taking on when investing in equities.

 Thank you for reading CFI’s guide to Treasury Direct.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+CFI is the official provider of the Capital Markets & Securities Analyst (CMSA)® certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: